 The PDF template should be ordered if using any program other than InDesign.
 Cover artwork cannot be placed on the template directly in Acrobat.
 If this is done, and not saved properly, all of the elements placed in Acrobat will drop out when processed and will be rejected by our file technicians.

 If you are using Photoshop, you may refer to our File Creation Guide, attached.
-It has specific instruction about opening the PDF in Photoshop.
+It has specific instructions about opening the PDF in Photoshop.